Basewq/XenkoProofOfConcepts/CutsceneTimelineExample/readme.md

 The compilation symbol `GAME_EDITOR` is used over the entire `AnimationAssetEditorGameCompilerExt.cs` file and for conditionally referencing `Stride.Editor`.
 This is because they are not necessary for release builds.

 ---

+Also note there is a quirk where playing the animation in Game Studio will replay at a low frame rate.
+This is because Game Studio deems the scene window as out of focus and renders at a low frame rate.
+Left clicking anywhere within the scene will trigger it as in focus and will render at full frame rate.